About the Founder

 In becoming a parent in recent years, I realized how much I was trying to translate the work I was doing in schools to my parenting life and how challenging it was.
 What are the secrets of the best educators and how do they advance students’ development?
 And how could I, as a parent, translate some of those secrets to my home life in an accessible, simple way?

 This blog is a way to share the best of what educators know about engaging young people of all ages for the purpose of deep learning to advance their development and maximize their potential.
-The idea is not to replace the critical role of schools in teaching skills in self-awareness, self-management, social awareness, relationship skills and responsible decision-making[i] but to reinforce, practice and model those skills at home.
+The idea is not to replace the critical role of schools in teaching skills but to reinforce, practice, and model those skills at home.
 And to turn difficulties with children into opportunities for learning.
 It’s a joy to illustrate the ideas and concepts.

-Now in our tenth year, I am joined by a diverse team of parents who are also experts who are regularly questioning, thinking deeply about their parenting and translating that for us here.
+In our twelfth year, I was joined by a diverse team of parents who are also experts who are regularly questioning and thinking deeply about their parenting and translating that for us here.
 Check out this incredible team I’m honored to partner with!

 My son has grown taller than my husband and I, now a teenager!
 And we have grown right along with him as we’ve learned that every parenting challenge can be an opportunity to promote social and emotional skills that will serve us for a lifetime.
 What a blessing this site and this work has been!
 Grateful to you for checking out this community.
 If you are new, welcome!
 Please subscribe to receive weekly emails.
 Thanks for visiting and I hope you will not only read but also contribute to this valuable conversation!